egomask/EgoMask-3DGS/README.md

 ## Pipeline

 ![Teaser image](pipline/Egomask.png)
 We leverage 2D prior data, including hand masks and depth images, to guide the dynamic 3D Gaussian representation process.
-This approach enhances the capture of fine scene details and  improves the rendering performance of dynamic hand motions.
+This approach enhances the capture of fine scene details and  improves the rendering performance of dynamic hands.